Kenosha, Wisconsin: Crime

 The city's violent crime rate for 2018 was 338.18 per 100,000 people, a 15.94% decline from 2017.
 In 2019, there were 5 reported homicides and an overall 1,888 crimes per 100,000 people, 7.0% higher than the overall crime rate for Wisconsin but lower than the national average of 2,489 per 100,000 people.

-On April 18, 2021, a shooting occurred at the Somers House bar, a popular venue for local college students.
-Six people were shot, three fatally.
-Police believe the shooting occurred as a result of a fight within the crowded bar, and one subject was arrested and criminally charged.

-By October 2021, Kenosha recorded 12 homicides that year, nearly triple the city's annual average.
+Kenosha saw a notable increase in its homicide rate in 2021, with 14 recorded; nearly triple the city's average.
+The recorded homicide rate dropped in 2022, with 7 recorded that year.

 Economy

-Kenosha was at one time a hub of manufacturing, and is now a bedroom community because of the ease of access to the Chicago-Milwaukee corridor.
-According to county statistics, 49% of Kenosha's workforce commutes outside of Kenosha County to their positions.
-Many work in the Chicago metropolitan area, of which Kenosha is a part of, or travel south into Chicago itself, or northward towards the Milwaukee area.
+Kenosha's economy is fueled by its position within the Chicago-Milwaukee corridor.
+Nearly half of Kenosha's workforce commutes outside of Kenosha County to their employers.
 The Chicago-area commuter rail network Metra has a route between Downtown Chicago and Kenosha.
 A 2016 study found that Kenosha's "out-commuters most likely work for positions in healthcare, manufacturing, professional/scientific and technical services.
 The majority of occupations included management, business/financial, and office/administrative support position", and 73 percent of out-commuters have a bachelor's degree or a higher level of education.
-Around 2010, some residents moved to and around Kenosha due to the lower housing costs compared to other parts of the Chicago metropolitan area.
-This allowed some residents to find less expensive housing while remaining part of the Chicago metro area.
+Due to lower housing costs compared to other parts of the Chicago metropolitan area, Kenosha is a popular relocation area those wanting to benefit from high paying jobs and a lower cost of living.

 Snap-on Tools world headquarters and Jockey International corporate headquarters are in Kenosha.
 Kenosha has a number of light industrial and distribution companies in outlying business parks.
 Amazon, Rustoleum, Uline, Associated Wholesale Grocers, and others have warehouses and distribution centers located in Kenosha.
 In 2022, Square Roots farm opened a fully indoor hydroponic facility within refurbished shipping containers in Kenosha.
 It is expected to be able to grow 2.4 million packages of fresh produce annually for distribution to the surrounding Chicago metro area and into the Milwaukee metro area.

 Tourists spent an estimated $196.6 million in Kenosha County in 2015, with the county ranking fourth in the state in tourist money generated.